kassane/kn_plc/README.md

 # KN PLC Programming Tool

-This is a ladder logic editor developed using QT Widgets.
+This is a ladder logic editor developed using Qt6 Widgets.
 User can create Ladder Logic networks and upload it to KN PLC.
 KN PLC is a programmable logic controller with core functionality.
 It is built around Arduino Mega 2560.

 It supports: